Seborrhea in dogs is a skin disorder where there is a defect in keratin.

-Primary seborrhea is more often seen in younger dogs (typically younger than 2 years of age) nd is considered an inherited disorder.
-The highest incidence is in American Cocker Spaniels, English Springer Spaniels, West highland White Terriers and Basset hounds.
+Primary seborrhea is more often seen in younger dogs (typically younger than 2 years of age) and is considered an inherited disorder.

 Oily seborrhea produces the thick, waxy sebum that clings to your dog’s skin.
 This is the stuff you might notice on your dog’s face, paws, ears, or under the belly.
 You might even see it accumulating in your dog’s armpits.

-Sometimes there’s simply no reason for seborrhea in dogs.
-When no known cause is found, it’s called Idiopathic Seborrhea.
-More commonly, the condition is caused by common allergies or underlying disease like Cushing’s, Addison’s, and hypothyroidism are to blame.
-Other common reasons for the development of seborrhea in dogs include:
+Common allergies or underlying disease like Cushing’s, Addison’s, and hypothyroidism are to blame.
+Other possible reasons for the development of seborrhea in dogs include: